vyshika/to-do-list/README.md

 # to-do-list
-can make a list of things wich you can do
+can make a list of things to be done